-Our R.E. curriculum is designed to embody our school values and the drivers that underpin our learning throughout the school.
-We use our school drivers to ensure our children, and their community, are represented in our R.E. curriculum by;
+Our RE is driven by key questions, big ideas and the understanding that all of our learning is linked through experience, conversations and connections.
+Our RE curriculum is designed to embody our school values and the drivers that underpin our learning throughout the school.
+We use our school drivers to ensure our children, and their community, are represented in our RE curriculum by;

 The teaching and implementation of the R.E. curriculum at Throckley Primary School is based on the Newcastle LEA Agreed Syllabus for RE (2020).